biril/backbone-faux-server/README.md

 ```
 Enable or disable the BFS.
 When disabled, syncing is performed by the native Backbone sync method.
 Handy for easily
 toggling between mock / real server
-* `shouldEnable` Indicates whether the BFS should be enabled or disabled.
+* `shouldEnable`: Indicates whether the BFS should be enabled or disabled.
 Set to true or ommit altogether to enable, set
     to false to disable

 #### getVersion